Boulder Valley School District RE-2

 3. Applications for at-large members will be reviewed by the District Accountability Committee Executive Team, and sent to the Superintendent for recommendation to the Board of Education.
 The Executive Team will make efforts to check that no school is represented by more than two (2) DAC members - one school representative and one at-large member.

 Members are approved by the BVSD Board of Education.
 Applications shall be submitted by May 31.
 Terms will begin in August.
-Members serve for two school-calendar years.
+School representatives serve a term of two school-calendar years.
+At-large members serve a term of one school-calendar year.

 In the event a DAC member finds it necessary to resign, the Membership Officer will initiate a request that the local SAC nominate a representative.